 Luis Santos has a unique understanding of the administrative and legal challenges faced by clients in industries like hospitality, retail, restaurant, and grocery.
 His previous experience as a hospitality and grocery employee gives him a particularly unique insider’s perspective.
 Prior to attending law school, Luis worked for many years in hospitality management.
 He began as a front desk clerk and worked himself up to the position of assistant hotel manager.
 Luis also worked as a grocery store cashier.
 After becoming a lawyer, he wanted to continue helping companies in those industries with their employment-related issues.
 Luis regularly represents clients in the restaurant and food service industry.
 As co-chair of FordHarrison’s Restaurant Practice Group, Luis has extensive experience addressing the challenges faced by employers in this industry.
 Additionally, Luis represents employers in a wide variety of industries, including, transportation, healthcare, and insurance, in all facets of employment law, including wage and hour disputes, discrimination claims, union avoidance, and regulatory compliance.
 Luis is fluent reading and writing in Spanish.
 He often uses his bilingual skills to train and educate Hispanic management and staff in their native language.
 Luis also serves as FordHarrison’s Deputy Diversity Partner and is focused on recruiting and mentoring diverse attorneys with a particular emphasis on Hispanic outreach.
 Luis is the son of migrant parents and the first in his family to attend college.
 Through his childhood experiences, Luis developed a great appreciation for hard work and an understanding of the importance of education.
 During law school, Luis was an American Bar Association Merit Scholarship recipient.
 He was also a Moot Court board member and a member of the Diversity Committee.
 While on Moot Court, Luis participated in the Seventh Willem C. Vis (East) International Commercial Arbitration Moot, winning the Best Respondent Memorandum and receiving an Honorable Mention for Best Oral Advocate.
 He also served as a judicial intern for the Honorable Judge Covington-Hernandez, U.S. District Court for the Middle District of Florida.
 In addition, Luis served as the Secretary for Stetson University's Hispanic Bar Association, Vice-President of the Part-Time Student Society, and a member of Phi Delta Phi Honor Society.

 For the past 30 years Maria has worked extensively in three sectors: retail, consumer packaged goods, and telecommunications.
 In 2005 Maria joined the community investment team at Comcast where she helps to implement and manage programs that deliver social and business value to their nonprofit organizations and communities.
 Comcast is a company known for achieving social impact through innovative employee engagement, solid community partnerships and CSR initiatives that include foundation grant giving, scholarships, volunteer opportunities and sponsorships of local community events.
 As the Regional External Affairs Manager, she helps to identify corporate giving opportunities for Comcast’s core focus areas of youth leadership, volunteerism, digital literacy, and work force development.
 Having been born and raised in Chicago’s Pilsen community, it has brought her back full circle and has allowed her to bring much needed resources to that community as well as to other incredible Chicago area nonprofits.
 Her favorite quote is “if you don’t have a seat at the table, bring your own chair”.
-She currently serves as the Chairwoman for the Hispanic Scholarship Fund’s Chicago Chapter, Telemundo Chicago’s Action Board, Women’s Business Development Center’s Advisory Council, DePaul Art Museum Board of Directors and A Silver Lining Foundation board of directors.
+She currently serves as the Chairwoman for the Hispanic Scholarship Fund’s Chicago Chapter, Telemundo Chicago’s Action Board, Women’s Business Development Center’s Advisory Council, and the DePaul Art Museum Board of Directors.
 She is a co-author of Today’s Inspired Latinas Volume V, Today’s Inspired Leader Volume II and Hispanic Stars Rising, A New Face of Power Inaugural Edition.
-Maria has served as a panelist, moderator, and MC for numerous events and as a speaker for Latina Talks (New York Times & Chicago) and Latina Global Talks 2021.
-She has received numerous award acknowledgements; Negocios Now 2019 Who’s Who Hispanic Chicago, 2019 Aurora Regional Hispanic Chamber of Commerce’ Hispanic Catalyst Champion, YWCA Woman of Distinction Award, People with Disabilities Champion Award from Seguin Services, Corporate Visionary award from El Valor, 2020 Hispanic Style Latina of Influence, and 2020 Today’s Inspired Latina’s Woman of the Year Award.
+Maria has served as a panelist, moderator, and MC for numerous events and as a speaker for Latina Talks (New York Times & Chicago).
+She has received numerous award acknowledgements; Negocios Now 2019 Who’s Who Hispanic Chicago, 2019 Aurora Regional Hispanic Chamber of Commerce’ Hispanic Catalyst Champion, YWCA Woman of Distinction Award, People with Disabilities Champion Award from Seguin Services, Corporate Visionary award from El Valor, 2020 Hispanic Style Latina of Influence, 2020 Today’s Inspired Latina’s Woman of the Year Award and Founder & CEO of Inspiration for the #LovePurse project.
 She also received a 2009 proclamation of Maria Castro day in the City of Aurora (second largest city in Illinois).
-She is the recent founder of #LovePurse a personal project created to help homeless women receive purses filled with the day-to-day essentials as well as notes of inspiration when they arrive at a homeless shelter or domestic violence shelter.

 Michelle Martinez Reyes has over 20 years of experience as a trusted business advisor in the field of marketing and public relations.
 She has earned a proven national reputation as a publicist, brand builder, and catalyst to growth.
 Ms. Martinez Reyes is the Chief Relations Officer for Kelley Kronenberg.
 She was most recently named “Corporate Latina Executive of the Year” by LatinaStyle, “People of the Year” and “Top Women in PR” by PR News, “Top Women in Communications” as a “Game-Changer” by Ragan Communications and PR Daily, “Women of Influence” by Lifestyle, “Most Prestigious Women” by South Florida Business & Wealth, and named a “National Latino Leader” by the National Diversity Council.
 Prior to joining Kelley Kronenberg, she previously served as the Chief Marketing Officer for Greenspoon Marder.
 She was under 40 when she first ascended to the C-Level amongst the AmLaw 200 and NLJ 300 ranks.
 She also worked as part of the marketing and business development teams for some of the largest firms in Florida and the U.S., including Hunton Andrews Kurth, Akerman, Holland & Knight, and Greenberg Traurig.
 She is actively involved in communities throughout South Florida and the U.S. Her sphere of influence has been built over the course of 25 years working across the country and internationally.
 Fluent in English and Spanish, she holds an MBA from Nova Southeastern University with a specialty in global management, a bachelor’s degree in political science from Florida International University, FIU Honors College, and an associate’s degree in political science from Miami Dade College, MDC Honors College.